-Actor Action Community, Educational, Direct to the building principal or designee all requests to Charitable, Recreational, advertise events pertinent to students' interests or or Other Organizations involvement.
+Actor Action Community, Educational, Charitable, Recreational, or Other Organizations Direct to the building principal or designee all requests to advertise events pertinent to students' interests or involvement.
 Specifically describe the material or literature proposed to be displayed, distributed, or included in the school's website.
 Request specific dates for the material to be posted or distributed.
-Building Principal or Screens all material before distributing or posting it to ensure Designee compliance with the District's policy and procedures, including that all material and literature be student-oriented and have the sponsoring organization's name prominently displayed.
-Rejects all requests to post or distribute material or literature that would: (a) disrupt the educational process, (b) violate the rights or invade the privacy of others, (c) infringe on a trademark or copyright, (d) be defamatory, obscene, vulgar, or indecent, or (e) advocate a religious or political point of view.
+Building Principal or Designee Screens all material before distributing or posting it to ensure compliance with the District's policy and procedures, including that all material and literature be student-oriented and have the sponsoring organization's name prominently displayed.
+Rejects all requests to post or distribute material or literature that would: (a) disrupt the educational process, (b) violate the rights or invade the privacy of others, (c) infringe on a trademark or copyright, or (d) be defamatory, obscene, vulgar, or indecent.
 Determines the appropriate method and location for posting the material and/or distributing it, provided that any distribution by staff is done without discussion.
 Informs the organization whether its request is accepted or rejected.
 Removes all materials that are out-of-date from the building and/or website.
-Community, Educational, Charitable, Recreational, Have the material or posters delivered to the school.
-The school will not make copies. or Other Organizations Provide in electronic format any information that the building principal or designee agreed to publish on the school's website.
+Community, Educational, Charitable, Recreational, or Other Organizations Have the material or posters delivered to the school.
+The school will not make copies.
+Provide in electronic format any information that the building principal or designee agreed to publish on the school's website.